yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 case and
 Objective case to objective case.

-## Examples
+Examples:-
-1. My parents scold me more than he.
+1.My parents scold me more than he.
 [Correct]
-2. My parents scold me more than him.
+2.My parents scold me more than him.
 [Correct]
-3. She is taller than me [INCORRECT]
+3.She is taller than me [INCORRECT]
-4. She is taller than I[Correct]
+4.She is taller than I[Correct]

 .